tagpix — Combine Your Photos for Easy Access

 If the "Missed" line shows "0" skips, or if you are okay with the items skipped, delete the contents of your source folder after the run if desired; if there were no skips, it's just empty directories.

-If the "Missed" line's skips is not "0" and valid items were skipped, resolve their issues (e.g., fix locks or permissions, or use a shorter destination path on Windows) and rerun tagpix to transfer them; use your same source and destination folders, and do not delete the prior run's results (for prompts #2, #3, and #6).
+If the "Missed" line's skips is not "0" and valid items were skipped due to errors, resolve their issues (e.g., fix locks or permissions, or use a shorter destination path on Windows) and rerun tagpix to transfer them.
+For the rerun, use the same source and destination folders, and do not delete the prior run's results (for prompts #2, #3, and #6).

 Depending on the replies you provide to input prompts, you can use this script to either extend an existing archive or make one anew, and can do both with the aid of another program: